-How you ask?
+How do you ask?
 A System Architecture Guide of course!

 The System Architecture Guide is a living document and allows the development to happen.
 What Color Scheme are we using?
-Is it Green for “good”, Orange for “warning/caution”, and Red for “bad”?
+Is it Green for “good,” Orange for “warning/caution,” and Red for “bad”?
 Or do those colors mean something already in places across the facility?
 Every once in a while we’ll run into a facility that uses those colors in their logo.
 That’s the point where we need to have the conversation.
 Are we going with a light background and dark text or do we want to flip it for some reason?
-Yes best practices today call for a light background.
-If done properly, a black background looks amazing.
+Yes, best practices today call for a light background.
+If done correctly, a black background looks fantastic.
 At the end of the day we’re developing for real people, and everyone needs to be happy.
 What symbols are we using and which symbols do we need?
-We better all agree on those in the beginning, because it’s not a change that you like to continuously make.
+We better all agree on those in the beginning because it’s not a change that you like to make continuously.

 Is there a question as to what the window layout will look like?
 Check the System Architecture Guide.
 Corso will go through and make sure that all of the colors and documentation correlates to what is currently in use.
-If this is a new or major project, we’ll take you through the industry best practices.
+If this is a new or significant project for you, we’ll take you through the industry best practices.

-Then we’ll develop a world class system for you.
-When we’re done we’ll move onto the next project with you.
-Because that’s what we do, relationships are almost a important as providing a system that all your friends will be envious.
+Then we’ll develop a world-class system for you.
+When we’re done, we’ll move onto the next project with you.
+Because that’s what we do, relationships are almost an important as providing a system that all your friends will be envious.
 The System Architecture Guide is one of the first steps that help us do what we do best.